PaulohSouza/PaulohSouza/README.md

 Enthusiast of the best web & mobile development technologies.

 I'm a Fullstack Software Developer.
 I have experience in application development using Flutter, React js, React Native, Node js ecosystems.
 Seeking to develop tools for the field and evolve agriculture in a digital environment.
-Acting as a data scientist and database management in Fundação MT - Rondonópolis city.
+Acting as a senior data scientist and database management in Fundação MT - Rondonópolis city.

 "success is trainable."